seanohollaren/nsolid-manager/README.md

 NSOLID_SOCKET = 1111
 ```

+## Disclaimer

+Currently, nsolid-manager only supports running one app at a time.
+We're working on this.

 ## Bug reports and feature requests

 Please feel free to submit an issue on the nsolid-manager [GitHub page](https://github.com/seanohollaren/nsolid-manager) if you come across any issues.